-Part of the modules: Advanced Concepts of Information and Knowledge Management (p.
-23)[IW4INLIKM1], Large-Scale
+Part of the modules: Large-Scale Information and Knowledge Management (p.
+19)[IW4INLIKM], Advanced Concepts of

+ECTS Credits

-ECTS Credits Hours per week 5 Term Winter term de Instruction language
+5 Term Instruction language

+Winter term de

 It will be announced in advance if the assessment consists of a written exam (approx. 60 minutes) according to section 4 subsection 2 no. 1 study and examination regulations or of an oral exam (approx. 20 minutes) following according to section 4 subsection 2 no. 2 study and examination regulations.